djvanderlaan/rijksdriehoek/README.md

 rijksdriehoek
 =============

-Convert Dutch National Grid (Rijksdriehoek) coordinates from and to WGS84 coordinates
+Convert Dutch National Grid (Rijksdriehoek) coordinates from and to WGS84 coordinates.
+It uses the
+<a href="http://www.dekoepel.nl/pdf/Transformatieformules.pdf">approximation equations by F.H.
+Sleutelkamp and G.L.
+Strang van Hees</a>.

 Javascript
 ----------